facontidavide/cloudini/README.md

 Compared with the Draco sequential mode, Cloudini achieves approximately the same compression, but is considerably faster in my (currently limited) benchmark.

-### Does the decoder need to know if LZ4 or ZSTD was used?
+### Does the decoder need to know the parameters used while encoding?

-No, that information is stored in the header of the compressed data, and the decoder will automatically select the right library.
+No, that information is stored in the header of the compressed data, and the decoder will automatically select the right decompression algorithm.